The other option is to go to a charity that will help you fill in the FL401 yourself. This is

 (4) With or Without Notice - Without notice means that the alleged abuser is not in attendance at court.
 This will only be possible if there is a significant risk of harm, where you may be deterred or prevented from pursuing an application if it is not made immediately or where the respondent is deliberately evading service.
 If you do not fulfil these criteria the application will be made with notice, which means that the respondent will need to attend the court also.

-(5) Relationship to the Respondent E.g. Married, Civil Partnership, cohabiting, were cohabiting (living together as if they were married), intimate personal relationship (sexual relationship) which was of significant duration (duration is not defined).
+E.g. Married, Civil Partnership, cohabiting, were cohabiting (living together as if they were married), intimate personal relationship (sexual relationship) which was of significant duration (duration is not defined).

 (6) Types of harm: A non-molestation order may consider: